Bukit Timah Hill to Singapore Quarry – Best Hiking Route & Views

 Final thoughts

 Hiking Bukit Timah Hill is unique because it offers multiple routes, depending on what you want to see.
-Next time, I will also visit the Hindhede Quarry which is along the route.
+Next time, I will also visit the Hindhede Quarry along the route.
 A pleasant surprise is that the rail corridor passes nearby.